WillDent/guess-that-tune-admin/ADMIN_FEATURE_TODO.md

 **Prioritize Category Management and User Management UIs first, as these are core to the admin experience.**

 **Next up:** Integrate Emblor for category assignment

+**Next:** Wire up the frontend to save assignments using this API when categories are changed in the edit page.